BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 {% include tip/open.html color="blue" icon="info" label="Mint Information Needed" %}

 Keep a record of the mints you are connected to.
 During the restoration process, you will need to reconnect to these specific mints to re-verify your tokens.
-Without this information, you might not be able to fully restore your wallet or verify your tokens.
+Without this information, you will not be able to fully restore your wallet.

 {% include tip/close.html %}